-As shown in Table 1, the School District currently has surplus facilities capacity.
-However, students generated from Projected Mitigated Units are entitled to any surplus capacity that exists.
-Therefore, capacity has been adjusted to reflect current capacity net Projected Mitigated Students, resulting in net 0 available seats (2,119 surplus seats minus 2,576 Projected students from Projected Mitigated Units).
+As shown in Table 1, the School District currently has available facilities capacity.
+However, students generated from Projected Mitigated Units have priority to any available capacity that exists.
+Therefore, capacity has been adjusted to reflect current capacity net Projected Mitigated Students, resulting in net 282 available seats (2,209 surplus seats minus 1,927 Projected students from Projected Mitigated Units).
 Therefore, the projected unhoused students generated by Projected Unmitigated Units ("Projected Unhoused Students") is equal to the Projected Student Enrollment net the adjusted capacity figure.
 Table 5 shows the number of Projected Unhoused Students.